-What makes BIOSOTA the best manuka honey in Australia?
+What makes Biosota the best Manuka honey in the world?

-Manuka honey is only created in a few special locations in Eastern coast of Australia and New Zealand where you can find species of a flowering plant called leptospermum scoparium (commonly called manuka).
+Manuka honey is only produced in a few special locations on the Eastern coast of Australia and New Zealand where species of Leptospermum scoparium plant, commonly called, the Manuka plant can be found.

-BIOSOTA’s family-owned organic farm is located in a unique microclimate in rural NSW, Australia.
-Scattered with ancient manuka trees, hidden away far from any main highways or any polluting industries, it is certified 100% organic.
+Biosota’s family-owned organic sites are located throughout a unique microclimate in rural QLD and NSW, Australia.
+Scattered with ancient Manuka trees, hidden far away from highways, main roads or polluting farms, they are certified 100% organic.

-The ancient Australian manuka trees started out as bushes or shrubs, and grow quickly together covering hillsides often in a very thick pattern.
-As the manuka tree matures, it will grow to about 5 to 6 metres, have a long skinny trunk and a flowery canopy of foliage at the top.
+The ancient Australian Manuka trees started as bushes or shrubs and grew quickly together covering hillsides, often in a very thick pattern.
+As the Manuka tree matures, it will grow to about 5 to 6 metres, have a long skinny trunk and a flowery canopy of foliage at the top.

-Manuka flowers at a time of year when few other Australian species do, so there isn’t much competition for the bees attention.
-Once our bees start gathering it the whole colony will work the manuka nectar source until it is exhausted.
+The Manuka plant flowers at a time of year when few other Australian species do, which means there isn’t much competition for the bees' attention.

 In the Australian winter, the bees are unable to gather pollen or nectar from outside of their hives so they “stockpile” their honey resources in the form of honeycombs, the hexagonal design famous for its beauty and efficiency.